Onboard Content Managers

 Share these resources with your team:

-If your Custom Types have any unique features, like a custom tagging system or advanced metadata, create documentation in Google Docs or Notion and share it with the team.
+If your types have any unique features, like a custom tagging system or advanced metadata, create documentation in Google Docs or Notion and share it with the team.

 Was this article helpful?